-- The Council's budget strategy affords relative protection to key service areas and priorities within an overall position that emphasises the need for both revenue and capital expenditure and income to remain in balance over the medium term - While recognising the Council's legal responsibility to set a balanced revenue budget for the following financial year by 11 March, both the revenue and capital budget-setting processes adopt a whole-life approach, capturing the expenditure and income implications of approved or proposed actions not just for the following but also subsequent years.
+- The Council's budget strategy affords relative protection to key service areas and priorities within an overall position that emphasises the need for both revenue and capital expenditure and income to remain in balance over the medium term. - While recognising the Council's legal responsibility to set a balanced revenue budget for the following financial year by 11 March, both the revenue and capital budget-setting processes adopt a whole-life approach, capturing the expenditure and income implications of approved or proposed actions not just for the following but also subsequent years.
 In this vein, the approved 2018/23 revenue and capital budget frameworks, in acknowledging historic underinvestment in the corporate estate, include significant additional resources to address this backlog, as well as adopting a more proactive and planned maintenance approach and recognising potential additional revenue liabilities of changes to the estate going forward. - The Council's capital plan similarly adopts a longer-term timeframe and is informed by explicit consideration of Council priorities, thereby maximising the level and effectiveness of investment available to take forward key initiatives with reference to the principles contained within the Asset Management Strategy and relevant Asset Management Plans. - In addition to the direct impacts of specific proposals, the medium-term financial plan takes account of the wider implications of the Council's activity in such areas as the associated required levels of pay award and on-cost provision, fees and charges income and enabling investment.
 The framework also recognises that demand for the Council's services mirrors changes in the population as a whole and therefore makes explicit provision for the impact of demographic-led growth in such areas as school education, older people's care and services for those with physical and/or learning disabilities.
-The framework also reflects the financial impact of future changes such as approved increased employer National Insurance and anticipated changes in grant funding. - The Council's financial framework incorporates modelling of a number of key income and expenditure variables and, by adopting a three-year timeframe, seeks to provide a contingency against material changes in any of these key factors influencing the overall savings requirement. - While acknowledging current demands and pressures within its financial planning processes, the Council has also placed an increased emphasis on preventative investment in recent years, with notable successes achieved in term of both improved outcomes and cost savings in the area of home care reablement and looked-after children's services.
-The Council's Business Plan: Our Future Council, Our Future City 2021-24 recognises the crucial role such a preventative approach will play going forward, forming a key pillar of the Council's future operating model. - The Council's Business Plan: Our Future Council, Our Future City 2021-24 sets out Council ambitions for the next three years.
-It was presented to Council at the same time as the Budget 2021/26 to ensure our priorities guide the financial stability of the organisation.
+The framework also reflects the financial impact of future changes such as anticipated changes in grant funding.

+- The Council's financial framework incorporates modelling of a number of key income and expenditure variables and, by adopting a three to five-year timeframe, seeks to provide a contingency against material changes in any of these key factors influencing the overall savings requirement. - While acknowledging current demands and pressures within its financial planning processes, the Council has also placed an increased emphasis on preventative investment in recent years, with notable successes achieved in term of both improved outcomes and cost savings in the area of home care reablement and looked-after children's services.
+The Council, Our Future City 2023-27 recognises the crucial role such a preventative approach will play going forward, forming a key pillar of the Council's future operating model.